-This is the simplest scoring scheme: amino acid pairs are classified into two types; identical and non-identical.
-Non-identical pairs are scored zero and identical pairs given a positive score (usually one).
-The scoring scheme is generally considered less effective than schemes that weight non-identical pairs, particularly for the detection of weak similarities (2,3).
-The normalized sum of identity scores for an alignment is popularly quoted as 'percentage identity', but although this value can be useful to indicate the overall similarity between two sequences, there are pitfalls associated with the measure.
-These are discussed in Section 4.1.1.
+This is the simplest scoring scheme; amino acid pairs are classified into two types: identical and non-identical.
+Non-identical pairs are scored 0 and identical pairs given a positive score (usually 1).
+The scoring scheme is generally considered less effective than schemes that weight non-identical pairs, particularly for the detection of weak similarities [2, 3].
+The normalised sum of identity scores for an alignment is popularly quoted as "percentage identity", but this value can be useful to indicate the overall similarity between two sequences, there are pitfalls associated with the measure.
+These are discussed in section 4.1.1.